 #FaerieFriday: Pixies

 So far we’ve covered Seelie and Unseelie faeries, pookas, faoladhs, and merrows.
 But we should not forget about the tiniest member of the Fair Folk: the pixies.
+These small, childlike creatures are mostly benign, but they enjoy playing the occasional trick.
+They’re known to live in moors, forests, or even gardens.

 In Cornish Folklore, the pixies are led by their queen Joan the Wad.
 The name “Wad” means torch and many believe that Joan will light the way to safety and good luck.
 She is often associated with Jack o’ the Lantern, the king of pixies.
 Some might consider the two will-‘o-the-wisps, who lead travellers astray from their path.